rework-space-com/rs-content/content/en/blog/post-8.md

 for investment, but for "smart money" - support that would include expertise, mentorship, and access to a community of like-minded people.

-The Innovative Entrepreneurship program from Seeds of Bravery (USEEDs) immediately caught our attention.
+The Innovative Entrepreneurship program from Seeds of Bravery (UASEEDs) immediately caught our attention.
 Unlike many other funds, it focused on innovation and long-term potential, not on immediate monetization.
 It was a chance not only to get funding but also to become part of a European ecosystem that supports bold technological solutions.